joey-qytyku/OS-90-fixed/README.md

 # FAQ

+## Does it Run DOOM?

+The #1 goal of OS/90 is to be able to run DOOM.
+Because OS/90 is DPMI-compatible, it should be able to run anything that uses a DOS extender.
+It is still recommended to exit OS/90 entirely and then run doom or to run it as an exclusive task.

 ## What type of kernel is used

 The kernel is monolithic and modular, with some inspiration from the exokernel in that there is a focus on "securely" arbitrating resources.